AzMostafa/OBD-Connection/README.md

 # OBD-II Connection

-The Negative Application for Connecting to OBD-II Device.
+The Negative Application allows your Android device to connect to your car's on-board diagnostics system via any ELM327 compatible OBD adapter, display various information & perform operations.